4 Billion Years On

 This is the important question.
 Does shifting your bedroom usage from peak to overnight actually reduce carbon emissions, or does it just shuffle the same electricity around?

 The answer depends on one crucial fact: overnight electricity in the UK and USA is significantly cleaner than evening electricity.
-When you run your TV at 7pm on a dark winter evening, the grid is likely pulling on gas peakers to meet demand.
+When you run your TV at 7pm on a dark winter evening, the grid is likely pulling on gas power stations to meet demand (these are known as 'peakers', and are kept in reserve to run only during peak hours).
 When you charge your battery at 2am, the grid is running on base load - nuclear and hydro - supplemented by whatever wind is blowing.
 In the UK, the average grid carbon intensity at overnight off-peak hours is roughly 30-50% lower than during the evening peak.5

 The Calculation - UK